 To quantify the drivers of our quantitative results, we examine the welfare gains by isolating the two channels responsible for the international spillover: ToT and entry.
-When we eliminate the ToT channel, the average gain across countries from implementing their own optimal regulation increases by about one-third.
-Conversely, eliminating the ToT channel reduces the size of the spillover.
-The average gain in a country due to all other countries imposing their optimal regulation decreases by one-fifth when shutting off relative wages changes.
+Eliminating the ToT channel reduces the size of the spillover by one-fifth.
 In comparison, this gain decreases by four-fifths when we shut off entry.
-Therefore, in terms of magnitudes, the entry channel has more substantial effects on the international spillover although both channels play a role.3
+Therefore, in terms of magnitudes, the entry channel has more substantial effects on the international spillover although both channels play a role.

 Finally, we emphasize the substantial benefits achievable through cooperation when countries jointly set standards.
-We examine a realistic scenario a "deep" trade agreement involving two countries, Chile and Ecuador, and compare their optimal standards and welfare under unilateral policy decisions versus a cooperative solution that maximizes aggregate welfare.
+We examine the realistic scenario of a "deep" trade agreement involving two countries, Chile and Ecuador, and compare their optimal standards and welfare under unilateral policy decisions versus a cooperative solution that maximizes aggregate welfare.
 Cooperation leads to higher optimal standards, which continue to differ between the two countries.
 Therefore, maximizing welfare does not necessitate harmonizing standards in both countries.
 Cooperation also results in increased welfare for both nations.
-This exercise also reaffirms that the effects of the entry channel are quantitatively more significant than those associated with the ToT channel.

 Related Literature.
-We relate to Grossman et al. (2021), which explores the efficiency of trade agreements in a context where countries exhibit heterogeneous preferences for regulations and firms incur fixed costs to cater to diverse tastes.
+We relate to Grossman et al. (2021), who explore the efficiency of trade agreements in a context where countries exhibit heterogeneous preferences for regulations and firms incur fixed costs to cater to diverse tastes.
 They conclude that mutual recognition is essential to prevent countries from enforcing standards solely for the purpose of inducing firm relocation.
 We complement their approach in offering an alternative rationale for cooperation in implementing standards, rooted in positive international spillover effects as opposed to negative ones.